The Nationals (esports): Establishment

-The Nationals (2019–present)
+The Nationals (2019–2022)

 The inaugural 2019 season commenced on March 24, 2019, featuring three video game titles.
 Two conferences were held for each title.
 Both double round-robin group stage and single-elimination playoffs were adopted as the competition format with the top players in each title and conference playing against each other in the season finale.
 Six teams entered for the inaugural season, with STI joining mid-season after the Dota2 competition.

 For the 2021 season, two divisions were introduced opening The Nationals to non-professionals; These divisions are: The Challenger Series which was open to amateurs and the Academy Series which was for players who are enrolled in schools at the time of their participation.
 The Nationals Draft Series will be introduced with the top players of the Challenger and Academy series eligible to enter.

 The Nationals would introduce a new title, Call of Duty: Mobile for the 2022 season.
 It would join the three titles present in its lineup since its inaugural season.